 Application Details Applicant name in FULL: Job title: School/Institute: Date submitted: Have you been mentored during the application process?
-Yes□ No □ E.g., had discussions around the PSF2023 and your drafting Name (of Mentor (if applicable) process, shared a draft to get feedback.
+Yes□ No □ E.g., had discussions around the PSF2023 and your drafting Name o of Mentor (if applicable) process, shared a draft to get feedback.
 Queen Mary email address: (e.g., mail to: xyz@qmul.ac.uk) University username: (e.g., abc123) Do you have a QMUL contract (eligibility requirement) Yes□ No □ Please confirm that you have provided one supporting statement.
 Your application is incomplete without this.
-Yes□ No □ Places confirm that the application is within the 1/ 109/ Please confirm that the application is within the +/- 10% .
-N. 🗖 margin of the 1400-word limit.
-The word limit does not include references or context statement.
-Yes□ No □ Are you happy for your anonymised application to be used as part of training for Mentors and Reviewers, and to help Yes□ No □ other applicants understand the? requirements of gaining Yes⊔ NO L this category of fellowship?
+Yes□ No □ Please confirm that the application is within the +/- 10% margin of the 1400-word limit.
+The word limit does not Yes□ No □ include references or context statement.
+Are you happy for your anonymised application to be used as part of training for Mentors and Reviewers, and to help Yes□ No □ other applicants understand the? requirements of gaining this category of fellowship?
 Are you happy for your name to be included on our website Yes□ No □ if your application is successful?
-162 NO L ,, , Would you like your feedback letter to be copied to your Yes□ No □ Mentor?
+Would you like your feedback letter to be copied to your Yes□ No □ Mentor?